resonantdsp/SwankyAmp/README.md

   * Set the `drive` control (a.k.a. gain) to get the desired pre amp distortion.
   * Increase the `tight` control to get to tighten the tube dynamics.
 This is especially helpful at high drive.
 Lower values with less drive lead to more touch sensitivity, higher values lead to a more modern sound.
   * Tune the `grit` control to get different distortion tones.
 This effectively changes the overhead available in the pre amp tubes.
+  * Increase `low cut` control to remove low end build up.
+A lower value can lead to a fuller sound, but it can be less stable.
   * Note: the plugin will attempt to maintain an even perceived loudness when modyfing the drive.
 This way you can use the drive to set the desired distortion, and then use the output level to adjust... well the output level.

 * Set the staging:
   * Set the `stages` control to determine the number of pre amp tubes the signal is routed to.
 Increase this for a more even high gain distortion.
   * Tune the `slope` control to determine how much harder each successive tube is pushed (smaller values can help even out the distortion).
-  * Increase `filter` control to remove low end build up in the pre-amp stage.
-A lower value can lead to a fuller sound, but it can be less stable.

 * Set the tone stack:
   * The `low` control affects the amount of bass in your sound.
 Increase it for a fatter sound.
 Too much and the sound can become more washed out, muddy, and loose precision.